 ‘Quality of leadership is determined by the quality of followership’

-Toye Sobande, a leadership coach, columnist and a writer, in this interview with Osa Victor Obayagbona and Charles Ogwo, talks about the different components that make up his new book, The Leadership Myth.
-Excerpt:
+TOYE SOBANDE, a leadership coach, columnist and a writer, in this interview with OSA VICTOR OBAYAGBONA and CHARLES OGWO, talks about the different components that make up his new book, The Leadership Myth.
+Excerpts:

 What do you mean by leadership myth?